Favorites (Crystal Gayle album)

 Favorites is the third compilation album by American country music artist Crystal Gayle.
 The album consists of some of Gayle's lesser-known songs from the period she was signed to United Artists Records.
 It was released in April 1980, only a short time after a greatest hits compilation album, Classic Crystal.

+It was originally released on the United Artists Recordslabel with catalog number L00-1034 for the vinyl release and catalog number 4LOO 1034 for the audio cassette release.
+It was reissued under the Liberty Records label in 1984 with catalogue number LN-10229 and later reissued on CD under the EMI America label with catalogue number CDP 7 46582 2.

 The album peaked at #37 on the Billboard Country Albums chart, and at #149 on the main Billboard 200 chart.